liaofeicoding/d3-playground/jyang1958/2016/04/02/SEO.md

 ### Tricks to the Website Itself
 * Allow for partial URLs to bring you to your page
 * Allow people to use html since Java/Flash may not always work
+* Link to your root page

+### Other Ways to Advertise
+* Use other links to link to your own website
+* Use a Variety of Keywords
+* Use concise, but accurate description of the page
+* Don't make it too wordy
+* Descriptive in a couple of words
+* Optimize Image Usage

+###